 She was so beautiful, she acquired many wealthy patrons and began to hold a salon that was attended by such men as the French philosopher Denis Diderot and the French poet Charles-Pierre Colardeau.
 On Saturdays, she always gave sumptuous dinners, and she was well-known for taking a drive in her carriage that was drawn by eight creamy white horses.
 It was even said that “her splendid mansion, and her carriages … were covered with gold.”

-Although Duthé may not have been perceived as bright, she was brave enough to enter into politics.
+Although Rosalie Duthé may not have been perceived as bright, she was brave enough to enter into politics.
 To aid her, she sought the advice and influence of the Duke of Choiseul.
-Choiseul was Minister of Foreign Affairs and had been a strong supporter for the marriage between Marie Antoinette and the future Louis XVI.
+He was Minister of Foreign Affairs and had been a strong supporter for the marriage between Marie Antoinette and the future Louis XVI.
 He was also a man who Louis XV’s mistress, Madame du Barry, intensely disliked.
-Unfortunately, as Madame du Barry and her supporters were busy trying to undermine Choiseul, Duthé was hoping to get Choiseul’s help, and so nothing came of her political aspirations because Choiseul was dismissed and retired in 1770.
+Unfortunately, as Madame du Barry and her supporters were busy trying to undermine Choiseul, Duthé was hoping to get Choiseul’s help, and so nothing came of her political aspirations because he was dismissed and retired in 1770.

 Duthé was extremely popular with French men.
 In fact, her popularity resulted in her being the subject of many partial and full nude portraits.
 Among these nude portraits was one by Antoine Vestier.
-Vestier also painted a portrait (not a nude) of the Princesse de Lamballe that was stolen in a famous heist in the 1980s.
-Lié Louis Salbreux-Perin allegedly painted five portraits of Duthé, including a nude that was intended for the Count of Artois’s bathroom at his Bagatelle residence.
+He also painted a portrait (not a nude) of the Princesse de Lamballe that was stolen in a famous heist in the 1980s.
+Lié Louis Salbreux-Perin allegedly painted five portraits of Rosalie Duthé, including a nude that was intended for the Count of Artois’s bathroom at his Bagatelle residence.

 Élisabeth Louise Vigée-Lebrun, the woman so famous for painting Marie Antoinette with a rose, also presumably painted Duthé.
 One painting was done in 1789 and depicts Duthé resting a knee on a blue sofa as she holds a picture in her hands.
-Another is the one shown to the right (although it may be a copy of someone else’s work as Duthé supposedly never sat for Vigée-Lebrun).
+Another is the one shown below (although it may be a copy of someone else’s work as Duthé supposedly never sat for Vigée-Lebrun).
 However, Lebrun did know her and Vigée-Lebrun wrote to the Russian Princess Kourakin about a time when Duthé spent millions and men were willing to pay her whatever she demanded.

 “Vous ne sauriez avoir une idée, chère amie, de ce qu’étaient les femmes entretenues à l’époque dont je vous parle.
 Mademoiselle Duthé, par example, a mangé des millions.”
 (You have no idea, dear friend, what women were like at this time of which I speak.
 Mademoiselle Duthé, for example, ate millions.”)

-When the Bourbon Restoration occurred, Duthé returned to France.
+When the Bourbon Restoration occurred, Rosalie Duthé returned to France.
 She was no longer young, but had a considerable fortune and began to reside in the Rue Marboeuf, in the Champs Élysées.
 Her famous gilt carriage was again seen in public, “but instead of being admired, was much laughed at, as the style and shape were quite out of fashion.”
 At her death on 25 September 1830,* her famous carriage was sold for theatrical performances, and she was buried at Père Lachaise Cemetery.